DIY Dog Toys: Fun, Affordable, and Tail-Wagging Good!

 Instructions:

-- Take three strips and tie a knot at one end.
+2. Pick up three strips and create a knot on one end.

-- Braid the strips tightly, just like you would braid hair.
+3. Braid the strips tightly as you would with hair.

-Why Dogs Love It: This toy is great for chewing and for tug-of-war.
+Why Dogs Enjoy Playing with This Toy: Great for chewing and a tug of war.
 Braids are fun for tugging and strong enough for chewing.

 2. The Sock Ball